top of page

 How to Find Balance in Fall

-The Summer harvest has reached full peak and Mother Earth now offers us her more hearty bounty filled with grounding roots and vegetables that help us prepare for the cooler, longer nights, and to counteract the dry, light and scattered qualities dominate at this time.
+The Summer harvest has reached full-peak.
+Mother Earth now offers us her more hearty bounty filled with grounding roots and vegetables that help us prepare for the cooler, longer nights, and to counteract the dry, light, and scattered qualities dominant at this time.
 Fall is Nature's cue to start drawing inward and focus more on deeply nourishing ourselves.

 In our modern culture, Fall kicks off a time where we have a significant holiday each month that takes us into busier social schedules, but Nature is asking us to slow down, to rest more, and start reflecting on the past few months.
 Celebrate all the seeds you have sown, creations you've brought to fruition, and accomplishments you've made, while at the same time, start cutting back what no longer serves you.
 Now is the time to 'weed your garden of life'.

-Some ways this could present in you: dry skin and scalp, anxiety, restless sleep, inability to focus, constipation.
-Our medicine for this season will be to adjust and attune our diet and lifestyle to accommodate for this energetic and physical shift in our environment by bringing in more of the opposing qualities of air which are moist, oily, heavy, warm/hot, stillness and routine.
+Some ways this could present in you: dry skin and scalp, anxiety, restless sleep, inability to focus, and constipation.
+Our medicine for this season will be to adjust and attune our diet and lifestyle to accommodate this energetic and physical shift in our environment by bringing in more of the opposing qualities of air, which are moist, oily, heavy, warm/hot, stillness, and routine.

 Some key ways to find balance in Fall: